← Back

 Happy Das

 No matter what you do, conversing with customers in Slack is hard.
 There will always be conversations with different time zones, work schedules, and vacations.
-Responding promptly to customer requests while managing internal tasks is a balancing act that support teams often struggle with.
-Lost customer requests or missed follow-ups can significantly impact customer satisfaction and retention.
+Responding promptly to their requests while managing internal tasks is a balancing act that support teams often struggle with.
+Lost requests or missed follow-ups can significantly impact customer satisfaction and retention.

 Customers might feel ignored, and employees might feel overwhelmed by the volume of queries.
 These scenarios lead to unhappy customers and frustrated employees — not a winning scenario for any business.